luqman540/ATM/README.md

         Age INT
     );

-(You can watch YT videos on how to create database in MSSQL and connect sql with c# code)
+(You can watch YT videos on how to create database in MSSQL and connect sql with c# code if neccessary)

 Step 7: Open "Bank.cs" File.
 ServerName and DatabaseName is empty, add your Server Name and Database Name in those variables.